Has stress got you feeling down and overwhelmed? It happens, so there’s no reason to feel ashamed.

 At the end of the day, your primary goal should be protecting your own well-being.

-As your emotional health improves, you might feel ready to return to work.
+As your mental health improves, you might feel ready to return to work.
 Re-adjusting to your work environment can feel a little nerve-wracking, so don’t worry if you need to take it slow.

 These tips can help you transition back to work more easily: